clawrence00/capitals_quiz/README.md

 ### Features

-- A central container will show the question and repsective answers.
+- A central container will show the question and respective answers.
 - The answers will be buttons that will change colour depend on if the user has answered correctly or incorrectly.
 - The users score will be tallied and shown on screen during the quiz
 - At the end of the quiz the final score will be shown with a summary statement related to the score achieved.